LuizGustavoR/intro-java-appium-android/README.md

-# java-appium-android-ios
+# intro-java-appium-android

 I've created this repository with the objective to learn about mobile test automation using:
-- Java, Appium (Android and iOS), Cucumber, TestNG and Maven.
+- Java, Appium Android, Cucumber, TestNG and Maven.

 ---